Photograph copyright © The Fitzwilliam Museum, Cambridge.

 CE

-This figure was derived from the antique marble Cleopatra or Ariadne in the Galleria delle Statue in the Vatican, probably through the medium of a reduced size bronze, or a plaster cast.
-On this model, the snake bracelet on the left arm of the original, has been transformed into the asp which killed Cleopatra.
+This figure was derived from the antique marble known as the Vatican Cleopatra, and later identified as Ariadne in the Galleria delle Statue in the Vatican, probably through the medium of a reduced size bronze, or a plaster cast.
+This model reclines more than the marble, and the snake bracelet on the left arm of the original, has been transformed into the asp which killed Cleopatra.
 The figure is accompanied by a reclining Mark Anthony wearing a lustred cuirass (C.909-1928), which suggests a date for both of c.
 1810-20, although he is not a true pair with Cleopatra.

 Decoration composed of enamel ( shades of green, yellow, orange, pink, red, and brown)